 My article today was inspired by Elizabeth Mosley-Banks's article "10 'Harmless' Things You Say that Hurt Me" (Elizabeth Mosley-Banks).
 She lives with bipolar disorder and obsessive compulsive disorder and writes to increase kindness by educating others and letting those who have BPD and OCD know that they are not alone.
 After reading her article about … Continue reading What Not to Say

 Twenty plus years later, I still remember the shame I felt after it happened.
 My parents had moved back to Atlanta to run their business, and my then-husband and I decided to visit them.
 I grew up in Atlanta so it was "my" town and I was excited to show him the city where I … Continue reading The hair barrette

 Dear Pastor, I’m scared to go home today.
 My husband is ramped up, I can see it in his eyes.
 He gave me a dirty look when I dropped the kids off at Sunday school.
 I think it was because my son was crying and didn’t want me to leave and I was consoling him. … Continue reading I’m scared to go home today

 I've believed lies before.
 I think most of us have, if we're honest.
 Some lies cause less damage than others, like the commercial that said a certain carpet cleaner would make pet stains disappear.
 I believed their claims, yet no matter how many times I used that cleaner the stain returned after a few hours. … Continue reading The lies we believe

 It's been 20 years since I left my abuser.
-I have two children from that marriage, a son and a daughter, and I'm in awe at how they've risen above the dark and difficult road they have had to walk.
+I have two children from that marriage, a son and a daughter, and I'm in awe at how they've risen above the dark and difficult road they've had to walk.
 I couldn't be prouder of them.
-I used to feel tremendous guilt and shame for … Continue reading One decision can change the world
+I used to feel tremendous guilt and shame for not … Continue reading One decision can change the world